South African Sendinggestig Museum: Establishment as a museum

-The building was therefore bought for the purpose of establishing a museum, funded by the then Provincial Administration of the Cape of Good Hope.
+During the 1970s The S.A.
+Sendinggestig Museum was established as a result of an interest group advocating both saving the building and preserving the legacy of the Christian Missionaries in the then Cape Colony (Dutch).
+The building was then purchased with the intention of establishing a museum, funded by the then Provincial Administration of the Cape of Good Hope.
 Additional funding for this project was raised by the Simon van der Stel Foundation, a local heritage conservation body, and members of the public.

 The SA Sendinggestig Museum opened its doors in March 1979.

-Function and Themes
+Function and themes

 The theme of the museum is Christian missionaries and the impact the missionaries had on slaves and the indigenous people of South Africa.
 Exhibitions at the museum also carry themes about the history of the South African Gestig Congregation, the history of the museum building and Christian mission work and mission stations.